Ask a COVID-19 Question

 - Are U.S. citizens required to quarantine?
 It depends on where they are travelling from and their vaccination status.

 - Each federal state within Germany sets its own quarantine regulations.
 Travelers should check the specific quarantine requirements and possible exemptions for their intended destination within Germany.
-In general, a person arriving from another country who has spent time in the last 10 days in a country the RKI defines as a risk area or who has been exposed to a confirmed case of COVID-19 must self-quarantine for 10 days.
+In general, a person arriving from another country who has spent time in the last 10 days in a country the RKI defines as a risk area or high-incidence area or who has been exposed to a confirmed case of COVID-19 must self-quarantine for 10 days.
 A person arriving from virus variant area must self-quarantine for 14 days.
 See this link for the most current information.

 - In most states, quarantine can be ended by a negative molecular biological (also called a genetic, RNA, or PCR) COVID-19 test conducted, at the earliest, 5 days after arrival.
 Some states will exempt arriving travelers from the self-quarantine if they can show a negative molecular biological COVID-19 test from an accredited lab conducted in the 48 hours prior to their entry.
 Travelers entering Germany from a virus variant area will not be able to end quarantine early by testing negative.
-Please note that antibody tests are NOT accepted by German authorities at this time to evidence a traveler is negative for COVID-19.
+Please note that antibody tests are NOT accepted by German authorities at this time as proof that a traveler is negative for COVID-19.